asyncapi/website/pages/blog/api-first-with-asyncapi.md

 ### State Transfer Messages

-On the other hand a State Transfer message **contains the entire state of the aggregate** so consumer does not need to make additional calls.
+On the other hand, a State Transfer message **contains the entire state of the aggregate**, so a consumer does not need to make additional calls.
 This can be useful in situations where subscribers need to maintain a synchronized view of the data.
 Compacted keyed topics typically use this style of messages.

 ```json
 {